DragonRidersUnite/book/src/04-target-practice.md

 {{#include code/chapter_04/06_score_tracking/app/main.rb:80:86}}
 ```

 This approach to displaying a label is different than previous chapters.
 Instead of using an array to represent the properties of the label, we're now using a hash like we do for sprites (for similar reasons: it's easier to remember and more clear).
 Setting `x`, `y`, and `text` should be familiar by this point.
 But `size_enum` is new.
 It's a way to specify how large the text is.
 It takes whatever value we set and adds that much to the default text size.
-Increase it from `4` to `40` or `-3` and see what you lik ebest.
+Increase it from `4` to `40` or `-3` and see what you like best.

 ![dragon spitting fireballs at three targets on the right side of the screen with the text 'Score: 34' displayed](./img/c04-score.jpg)